siemens/mtda/docs/fixtures.rst

 USB Function
 ~~~~~~~~~~~~

-When the MTDA agent is running on devices such as the NanoPI NEO, it may
+When the MTDA agent is running on devices such as the NanoPi NEO, it may
 provide the following USB functions to the DUT:

  * USB Mass Storage